AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ## State of Receiver

 A Receiver managed with IS-11 has the following states:
-- `unknown` when this Receiver is inactive or active and it is impossible to say whether the Flow is compliant with Receiver Capabilities of this Receiver (e.g. it is activated without a `transport_file`).
+- `unknown` when it is not possible to say whether the active stream is compliant with Receiver Capabilities of this Receiver (e.g. it is activated without a `transport_file`).
-- `compliant_flow` when this Receiver is active and the Flow is compliant with Receiver Capabilities of this Receiver (e.g. there is an active `transport_file` and it does not violate the Receiver Capabilities).
+- `compliant_stream` when the active stream is compliant with Receiver Capabilities of this Receiver (e.g. there is an active `transport_file` and it does not violate the Receiver Capabilities).
-- `non_compliant_flow` when this Receiver is active and the Flow is non compliant with Receiver Capabilities of this Receiver (e.g. there is an active `transport_file` which violates the Receiver Capabilities).
+- `non_compliant_stream` when the active stream is non compliant with Receiver Capabilities of this Receiver (e.g. there is an active `transport_file` which violates the Receiver Capabilities).
 If the Receiver becomes inactive this state is preserved until the next activation.

 ## Preventing restrictions violation

 At any time if State of an active Sender becomes `active_constraints_violation`, the Sender MUST become inactive.
 An inactive Sender in this state MUST NOT allow activations.

-At any time if State of an active Receiver becomes `non_compliant_flow`, the Receiver SHOULD become inactive.
+At any time if State of an active Receiver becomes `non_compliant_stream`, the Receiver SHOULD become inactive.
 An inactive Receiver in this state SHOULD NOT allow activations.

 ## Signal altering indication